alxshelepenok/lumen/content/posts/fleek-network-s-roadmap-is-public.md

 **The release and transition to Fleek Network’s mainnet** should mark the success of our Testnets.
 To reach that stage, we expect to stress-test the network’s components fully to validate their implementation and performance at scale.

-Once we hit a high confidence level, mainnet will go live, and Fleek Network will provide production-ready and decentralized caching and content acceleration to all users.
+Once we hit a high confidence level, Mainnet will go live, and Fleek Network will provide production-ready and decentralized caching and content acceleration to all users.

 ***